 Serve your cinnamon scones plain or add some glaze; either way, these are delicious and amazing.

-Make a simple glaze for your scones by mixing 1 cup of powdered sugar with 1 tbsp of heavy cream and ½ tsp of vanilla extract.
+Make a simple glaze for your scones by mixing 1 cup of powdered sugar with 1 tablespoon of heavy cream and ½ teaspoon of vanilla extract.
 Add more cream if needed to get the desired glaze consistency.

 Alternately if you glaze is too runny add a little more powdered sugar to thicken it up.
 Drizzle it over your scones.

 You can easily make these scones gluten free.
 I have actually had a lot of luck with this one.
 Just switch out the flour for your favorite gluten free flour blend.
 Also, double check your other ingredients like the vanilla extract and baking powder for hidden gluten.

 When it comes to storing scones there are options!
 I love that!

 Freezer - Store baked scones in the freezer for up to 3 months.
 Just reheat and enjoy.

 Fridge - Pre-make your scone dough and refrigerate for up to 24 hours in advance.
 You can also store your baked scones for up to 5 days in the fridge.

 Counter - Finally you can store your baked scones at room temperature for up to 3 days.

 I am not always in the mood to bake.
 So when I am I love to double recipes that way I can put some in the freezer for those days I want a scone (for that Starbucks at home feel) without actually having to bake.